redgar598/eipp_data_viz/README.md

 1. Use the virtual machine  (VM)
     - This contains all installed packages and data for you
-    - Once on the VM run
+    - When on VM run

 ```
 conda activate eipp_data_viz